Bandwidth/api-docs/README.md

 To add a new spec - there are a few steps that need to be taken:

-  1. Add the JSON file to the `./site/specs folder`
+  1. Add the JSON file to the `./site/specs-source` folder
   1. In `./site/docusaurus.config.js`, add an import statement for the new spec.
 Ex.: `const newSpec = fs.readFileSync('./specs/new.json', 'utf-8');`
   1. In `./site/docusaurus.config.js`, add the new spec as a custom field at the bottom of the config.
 Ex.: `newSpec: JSON.parse(newSpec),`
   1. In `./site/src/pages`, create a `newSpec.tsx` file and populate the needed React RedocStandalone code - recommend copy/pasting from another `{spec}.tsx` file